bennpham/Insurgency_coop_theaters/README.md

-# Insurgency_coop_theaters
+# Insurgency Coop Theaters

-A place to store all coop theaters I created or modified
+This repository contains theater files that I either created or modified from an existing theater that modifies the gameplay of Insurgency.
+I will only store theaters that are designed for coop gamemodes such as Checkpoint, Hunt, and Survival.